adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 With Bitcoin Smart-contracts do not exist as of yet.
 All transactions are executed On-chain.

-With Ethereum smart-contracts exist On-chain for multiple blocks.
+With Ethereum smart-contracts exist on-chain for multiple blocks.
 They hold state and can interact with other contracts.
 It only provides a ground layer for Smart-Contracts, with no coherent design, no coherent API for web apps, no naming system or Oracles.
 All these are being built on top of the Block-chain.

 With æternity contracts only exists for a moment.
-They are settled independently of all the other contracts via state channels.
+They are settled independently from all the other contracts via state channels.
 This solution makes the blockchain use-cases and throughput more scalable for mainstream adoption and adequate to private use cases.

 # Why is Æternity faster than Ethereum? #
 Since contracts on æternity are independent, they can be processed in parallel.